Kuladmir/Game_mod/README.md

 V 1.2.0 has added some magical weapons, new magical weapons are on the way, and some new skins have been updated, especially for Maxtac equipment.

 V 1.2.3 has added a series of sward skins.
 Subsequent versions will complete the missing crafting recipes and provide the first fully playable mod version, while also addressing some parameter-related issues.

+V 1.2.5 has added a series of crafting recipes.

 ---